SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 - Block scoped declarations are moved to the top of the block (or global?!)

+**Note**: When functions are hoisted, the function name/identifier is hoisted **along with the function definition**, which means that a hoisted function is
+           accessible after the point is has been hoisted to and **not** in some sort of temporal dead zone.

 This is the reason why functions can be invoked 'before' they are declared, in terms of the code structure.